Block on Trump's Asylum Ban Upheld by Supreme Court

 A will usually requires the signature of two witnesses to make it a legally valid document.
 This witness requirement is the same for handwritten wills and typed wills.

-In many states, a will does not need to meet the witness requirements if it is handwritten by the testator (the person creating the will).
-A handwritten will that is not signed by witnesses is known as a holographic will.
+In many states, wills handwritten by the testator (the person creating the will) do not need to meet the witness requirements.
+A handwritten without witness signatures is known as a holographic will.

 One justification for allowing a holographic will is that the testator's own handwriting gives the will authenticity.
 Holographic wills also allow someone facing imminent death to draft a will quickly without finding witnesses or a lawyer.